BrandonBSecure/Virtual-Network-Project-1.0/README.md

 We have installed the following Beat on these machines:
 - Filebeat

-These Beats allow us to collect the following information from each machine:
+This Beat allows us to monitor and collect the following information from each machine:

+- Log file status
+- Specified Log locations
-- Filebeat monitors the log files or locations that you specify, collects log events, and forwards them to Elasticsearch portion of the E.L.K.
+- Forwarded log events to Elasticsearch portion of the E.L.K.
 Stack.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: